310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 Alright!
 You gave me candy, so it’s time to give you your treat~♪

-Heaaave—Up you goooo!
-You were on your way to someplace, right?
+Heaaave— Up you goooo!
+You were on your way to someplace, riiight?
 I’ll carry you and take you there!

 Where shall we head to?
 It’s all up to you, Anzu-san!
 Super Express Mama No.1, taking you to the galaxy and beyond!
 It’s time to depart~! ☆
 {% endbubble %}